dczmer/davelab/_using_the_shell/02_expansion-signals.md

 `[1]  + exit 1    find / -name '*.txt'`

-You can find the running jog with `jobs`, and continue running it in the foreground with `fg`, if you want.
+You can find the running job with `jobs`, and continue running it in the foreground with `fg`, if you want.

 ## Signals